Laurie Hernandez: Other television roles

 Hernandez was the on-course reporter for the first season of American Ninja Warrior Junior.
 In 2019, she starred with Daniella Perkins and Jade Pettyjohn in the Nickelodeon animated mini-series Middle School Moguls, voicing a character named Valeria.
 Hernandez was one of five gymnasts featured on the Peacock docuseries Golden: The Journey of USA's Elite Gymnasts.
 Despite not making the 2020 Olympic team, she still traveled to Tokyo as a commentator for NBC.
-She guest starred as herself alongside Dominique Dawes and Gabby Douglas in an episode airing in 2023 of the second season of the Disney+ animated series The Proud Family: Louder and Prouder.
+She guest starred as herself in an episode of the Disney Channel sitcom Stuck in the Middle and alongside Dominique Dawes and Gabby Douglas in an episode airing in 2023 of the second season of the Disney+ animated series The Proud Family: Louder and Prouder.

 Hernandez provided color commentary for NBC's live daytime coverage of the women's artistic gymnastics events at the 2024 Summer Olympics.
 She discussed having imposter syndrome before the 2024 Summer Olympics and was praised for "her enthusiastic, insightful and down-to-earth" commentary.
 For her work as an event analyst, Hernandez won a Sports Emmy Award for Outstanding Live Special – Championship Event.